uber/Cadence-Docs/src/docs/08-workflow-troubleshooting/01-timeouts.md

 ## Heartbeat timeout seen after configuring heartbeat timeout

 Activity has configured heartbeat timeout and the activity timed out with heart beat timeout.
 This is because the server did not receive a heart beat in the time interval configured as the heart beat timeout.
+This could happen if the activity is actually not executing or the activity is not sending periodic heartbeats.
+The first case is good since the activity now times out instead of being stuck until startToClose or scheduleToClose kicks in.
+The second case needs a fix.

 Mitigation: Once heartbeat timeout is configured in activity options, you need to make sure the activity periodically sends a heart beat to the server to make sure the server is aware of the activity being alive.